 A total of 11 observers participated in the practice sessions (7 Female, 4 Male; age 18-56; mean age 30.4).
-Four of these met the criteria set for screening (2 Female, 2 Male; age 23-56; mean age 38.25).
+Four of these met the performance criterion set for screening (2 Female, 2 Male; age 23-56; mean age 38.25).
 All observers had normal or corrected-to-normal vision (20/40 or better in both eyes, assessed using Snellen chart) and normal color vision (0 Ishihara plates read incorrectly).
 Observers were dark adapted before performing the experiments.
 The choice of four observers to complete the experiment was specified in our pre-registered protocol.

 Stimulus Design: Our aim was to measure lightness discrimination thresholds for a target object as we varied the color of the objects in the background.
 We measured the thresholds as a function of the amount of variability in the surface reflectance of the background objects.
 The reflectances were chosen from a distribution of natural surfaces.
 The amount of variability was controlled by multiplying the covariance matrix of the distribution by a scalar (See Methods: Reflectance and Illumination Spectra).
 We measured thresholds for six logarithmically spaced values of the covariance scalar.

 For each value of the covariance scalar, we generated a dataset of 1100 images.
-The dataset had 100 images each at 11 values of the target object lightness.
-The lightness of the target object in the standard images was 0.4 and the lightness in the comparison image varied between 0.35 and 0.45 at steps of 0.01 (11 comparison levels).
+The dataset had 100 images each at 11 values of the target object LRF.
+The LRF of the target object in the standard images was 0.4 and the lightness in the comparison image varied between 0.35 and 0.45 at steps of 0.01 (11 comparison levels).
 We generated 100 images at each comparison level, each with a different choice of the reflectance spectra of the background scene objects.
 For scale factor 0.00 we generated a set of 11 images, one at each LRF level, as the background remained fixed in this case.
 All images were generated without secondary reflections specified in the rendering process.
 The spectral power distribution of each light source in the scene was fixed over all images.
 We choose this to be the standard daylight spectrum D65 (See Methods: Reflectance and Illumination Spectra).
-The geometry of the 3D scene and the spectral power distribution of the light sources were kept fixed.
+The geometry of the 3D scene was also held fixed.

-Experimental Details: We used a two-interval forced choice procedure to measure the thresholds.
-We showed two images, one after the other, on a calibrated computer monitor and asked the observer to report the image in which the target object was lighter.
+Experimental Details: We used a two-interval forced choice procedure to measure thresholds.
+We showed two images, one after the other, on a calibrated computer monitor and asked the observer to report the interval in which the target object was lighter.
 We fixed the reflectance of the target object in the standard image and varied the reflectance of the target object in the other image, which we refer to as the comparison image.
 The method of constant stimuli was used.
 The temporal order in which the standard and comparison images were presented was randomized on each trial.
 An audio feedback was provided after every trial.

 We define a trial as the presentation of the two images (standard and comparison images) and collection of the observer’s response.
 We define an interval as the presentation of one of the images in the trial.
 Thus, a trial has two intervals.